 About ELIS Technologies Ltd:

-3D GPS eMapping autonomously navigates robots and drones during measurements, gathers spatial readings of electric field potentials as well as GPS coordinates.
+3D GPS eMapping autonomously navigates robots during measurements, gathers spatial readings of electric field potentials as well as GPS coordinates.
 Data are then interpreted by a neuronal network and recorded on a public blockchain.
 This creates indisputable proof of measurement, parameters and outcomes.

 photo credit – Videophotog productions incZuzana Gregorová